kontent-ai/gatsby-packages/README.md

 ## Troubleshooting

 Gatsby's GraphQL libraries won't accept object properties with names starting with numbers.
-This conflicts with the way image assets are named in the Delivery API response (in the JS SDK output, respectively).
-Therefore, the names of assets are prefixed by the source plugin with `image-`.
+This conflicts with the way image assets and links are named in the Delivery API response (in the JS SDK output, respectively).
+Therefore, the names of properties with assets and links in Rich text are prefixed by the source plugin with `image-` and `link-` respectively.

     "images": {
       "image-79bd9e11-f643-4cd6-9ea5-d1be17cf7de2": {